Balooga/balooga.github.io/content/posts/pong-tutorial-1/pong-tutorial-1.md

 	self.get_tree().quit()
 ```

-# Software Development Estimation
-Why start with the frame rate instead of jumping in and creating the Pong clone?
-Because the amount of effort and time required to complete any software task is often underestimated.
-In other words, your game is going to take longer than you think.

-Here are some strategies for estimating any software task;

-* Time how long it takes to do a thing the first time and you should have a good handle on estimating how long it will take doing *that exact thing* again.

-* Alternatively, round your first estimate up to the unit of estimation (day, week, month, etc), then double that.
-For example, if the initial estimate to complete your game is three and a half months, then round up to four months and double that, giving eight months.
-Double that again if you are providing this estimate to a producer, product owner or project manager; so sixteen months.
-This estimate will still be wrong, but at least you will have given yourself sufficient runway to jump ship to a different project before uncomfortable questions are asked as to why the delivery date is continually pushed out by three weeks.

-* Or if you really need to hit that delivery date; jettison seventy percent of the features before the project starts.
-It is important to do this as early as possible in the project, and not a week before the deadline.

-To become good at estimating software projects, you need to have worked on *and delivered* a lot of software projects.
-Experience counts.
-And it is always a good idea to try to limit the project scope from the outset.

 # Advanced Concepts

 * It is possible to [define your own lightweight Nodes](https://docs.godotengine.org/en/stable/tutorials/best_practices/node_alternatives.html).
 We mention this but an example is too advanced for this tutorial.